acidiclight/kinky/README.md

 ... and much much more.

-Conky can display information either as text, or using simple progress bars and graph widgets, with different fonts and colours, as well as handle [mouse events](https://github.com/brndnmtthws/conky/wiki/Mouse-Events).
+Kinky can display information either as text, or using simple progress bars and graph widgets, with different fonts and colours, as well as handle [mouse events](https://github.com/brndnmtthws/conky/wiki/Mouse-Events).

 ## Screenshots